joshlk/k-means-constrained/README.md

 * ortools == 6.7.4973

-As this package uses internal scikit learn methods associated with k-means it may break with other versions of sci-kit learn.
+As this package uses internal scikit learn methods associated with k-means it may break with other versions of scikit-learn.
 This can be addressed in the future by importing the internal methods into this project.

 # TODO: